pozyx/blockchain-developer-bootcamp-final-project/README.md

 ### Known issues

+- Accounting of balance for etherless signing is not fully consistent with balance kept in relay hub due to inherent indeterminism of precise transaction cost.
+To prevent balance mismatches which can cause unexpected errors of insufficient balance, this should be revisited and addressed (for example by calculating and setting gas used by `postRelayedCall` function of [EthNOSPaymaster](contracts/EthNOSPaymaster.sol)).
 - Etherless signing sometimes yields to duplicated display of MetaMask confirmation dialog.
 - Etherless signing causes MetaMask error (it works ok, error is only visible in console).
 [Cause](https://forum.opengsn.org/t/metamask-rpc-error-already-known/93)
 - Chrome: If web app is navigated to too quickly after browser start-up, it will not be possible to connect it to MetaMask until page refresh.